Citi transfer partners: Emirates just added

 One of the best ways to increase the value of your flexible rewards is by transferring them travel partners for award flights and hotel stays.
-And if you have the Citi Premier℠ Card or Citi Prestige® Card, you can transfer the points you earn to 16 Citi transfer partners.
+And if you have the Citi Premier® Card or Citi Prestige® Card, you can transfer ThankYou points to Citi’s travel partners.
+Depending on how you like to use travel credit cards and your miles and points, you can get terrific deals booking award seats in business and first class worth thousands of dollars.
+Now, Emirates Airline is one of those Citi transfer partners.

-I’ll show you how to transfer Citi ThankYou points and highlight a few of the best airline transfer partners.
-If you want more tips, tricks, and deals delivered to you every day, subscribe to our newsletter.
+I’ll show you how to transfer ThankYou points and highlight a few of the best airline transfer partners.
+If you want more tips, tricks and deals delivered to you every day, subscribe to our newsletter.

 Currently, you can transfer Citi ThankYou points to: